Ever wondered, “What the heck really works against wrinkles? What are the best wrinkle treatments?”

 Translation: they destroy free radicals BEFORE they can give you wrinkles.
 In another words, they can only prevent them.

 It’s true some antioxidants do double and triple duty.
 Vitamin C (in high enough doses), for example, boosts the production of collagen while green tea soothes inflammation (another cause of free radicals).

 The combo of vitamin C + vitamin E + ferulic acid is particularly powerful because it can also boost your sunscreen’s effectiveness and protect you against sun damage.

 Still, their job is preventative.
 Antioxidants help your skin stay younger for longer (and they more you use, the better they do it) but they won’t rid you of wrinkles.

-- Paula’s Choice Super Antioxidant Concentrate Serum ($38.00): available at Dermstore, Feel Unique, Nordstrom and Paula’s Choice
+- Paula’s Choice Super Antioxidant Concentrate Serum ($38.00): This serum contains every antioxidant you can think of to help you prevent premature aging.
+Available at Dermstore, Feel Unique, and Paula’s Choice

 - Skinceuticals CE Ferulic ($165.00): The original CEF serum (Vitamin C, Vitamin E, and Ferulic Acid), it’s still the most powerful Vitamin C serum on the market.
 It fights wrinkles, brightens the complexion, and boosts sun protection.
 Available at Blue Mercury and Dermstore

 Now you have it, the best wrinkle treatments, according to science.
 Use sunscreen + antioxidants to prevent wrinkles, silicones and humectants when you need to make them temporarily smaller, and retinoids to reduce their size and depth.
 I personally use all three in my skincare routine and I recommend you do the same.